trigger-corp/trigger.io-payments/module/docs/index.md

 > ::Note:: As of Version 3 of the Google In-app Billing API, all in-app products are managed.
 This means that the user's ownership of all in-app item purchases is maintained by Google Play, and your application can query the user's purchase information when needed.
 When the user successfully purchases an in-app product, that purchase is recorded in Google Play.
 Once an in-app product is purchased, it is considered to be "owned".
 In-app products in the "owned" state cannot be purchased from Google Play.
 You must send a consumption request for the "owned" in-app product before Google Play makes it available for purchase again.
 Consuming the in-app product reverts it to the "unowned" state, and discards the previous purchase data.

+!method: forge.payments.manageSubscriptions(success, error)
+!param: success `function()`
+!param: error `function(content)` called with details of any error which may occur !description: Opens the iTunes Subscription management screen to allow your user to manage their subscription.
+!platforms: iOS